About Me

 Even that I managed to turn into more than just making interesting pieces.
 I started a disabled artists group in Coonabarabran – and then using that as a platform, opened a NFP social enterprise art gallery.
 I have been successful in obtaining various grants for the group and the gallery, and despite COVID it is still ticking along.

 I am still finding my feet when it comes to my art.
-In 2022 I was diagnosed with sensory processing sensitivity, which is a blessing and a curse when it comes to being creative, but has also helped me understand why it can be so hard for me to “just do it”.
+I have MS and in 2022 I was diagnosed with sensory processing sensitivity, which is a blessing and a curse when it comes to being creative, but has also helped me understand why it can be so hard for me to “just do it”.

 Even so, I am doing it, and I hope you like it.